braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities/faq.md

 ### What happens if a push notification is sent while a Live Activity is active?

-![A phone screen with a Bulls vs Bears sports game live activity toward the middle of the screen and push notification lorem ipsum text at the bottom of the screen.][4]{: style="max-width:30%;float:right;margin-left:15px;"}
+![A phone screen with a Bulls versus Bears sports game live activity toward the middle of the screen and push notification lorem ipsum text at the bottom of the screen.][4]{: style="max-width:30%;float:right;margin-left:15px;"}

 Live Activities and push notifications occupy different screen real estate and won't conflict on a user's screen.